- Ethan who has Hunter Syndrome and is 14.

 - J, who has ADHD and is 11.

-- Dictator (toddler) D, who is a potty training and is 2.
+- Dictator (toddler) D, who is 2 and currently potty training.

 - D (daddy), who just graduated college and is busy with interviews!